dylandasilva1999/Zap/README.md

 #### Feedback

-* The user need to hide the keyboard before they can click the `Start` button.
+* The user needs to hide the keyboard before they can click the `Start` button.
 * The overall theme is unique, fun and creative.
-* Improve the user experience, when the user wants to move onto the next question they have press two `Buttons`, rather consider one `Button`.
+* Improve the user experience, when the user wants to move onto the next question they have to press two `Buttons`, rather consider one `Button`.
 * The navigation flow makes complete sense.
 * Add slogan to the splash screen to give more context to the application.